tdwg/process/review_manager.md

 The review itself is due {$reviewDueDate}.

 *Text here needs to be revised with instructions for accessing the materials.
-The exact procedure will depend on whether it's an attached doc, Google doc, viewable online, etc.*
+The exact procedure will depend on whether it's an attached doc, Google doc, viewable online, etc.* [See issue #3](https://github.com/tdwg/process/issues/3)

 {reviewManagerSignature}